Graph selection with GGMselect: Proofs

 Hence, $\Delta(m,\nei_{G_{\Sigma}}(a))>0$ if

 To conclude, it remains to prove that the bound (\ref{minoration_importante_consistance}) holds with high probability.
 Let us call $A_1$ the right expression of (\ref{minoration_importante_consistance}) and let us derive a lower bound of $A_1$.
-Afterwards, we shall upper bound with high probability the left expression of (\ref{minoration_importante_consistance}).~\\~\\ {\bf Upper bound of $A_1$.} We first upper bound the penalty function.
+Afterwards, we shall upper bound with high probability the left expression of (\ref{minoration_importante_consistance}).\\